zacanger/niddesa/text/generated-translations/cullaniddesa/23-sinhala-google.md

 I helped.
 Thepi took refuge in the Buddha because of me.
 Took refuge in the Dhamma, Sangha Took refuge, killed animals, stole, committed adultery, They separated from the Rahamera drink by lying.
 I read the text.
 Problems solved I give, I say poya.
-I remember the new karma.
+I remember the new kamma.
 But then to others beyond me Are you respectful, hospitable or multifaceted?
 This is the highest place The one who puts the other low is the one who has a united mind Thus the meaning is removed Does.